Eva Longoria Dazzles at Dora and the Lost City of Gold Premiere

 Eva Longoria is shining bright!

-On Sunday, the 44-year-old actress showed up and showed out at the Dora and the Lost Gold movie premiere in Los Angeles.
+On Sunday, the 44-year-old actress showed up and showed out at the Dora and the Lost City of Gold movie premiere in Los Angeles.
 She looked like a ray of sunshine in a bright-yellow strapless cocktail dress by Vitor Zerbinato.
 She tied her dazzling ensemble together with dainty jewelry pieces and white strappy heels.
 As for her beauty look?
 She rocked a smoky eye, nude lips and luminous bronzer.

 Overall, the Hollywood star was a total stunner!